 As our good friends over at Ship30 say, “Writing alone is hard.
 Writing with a community is easy.”
 Don't be surprised when you make some unexpected lifelong friendships as a byproduct, either.
 Time and time again, we've heard cohort members of Ship30 say, “I came for the writing, but I stayed for the community.”

-To find a community, seek out online groups, forums, or professional organizations.
+To find a legal community, seek out online groups, forums, or professional organizations.

 Look for groups where personal injury attorneys gather to discuss social media marketing strategies, challenges, and successes.
 You can find groups like this on platforms like LinkedIn, Facebook, or dedicated legal forums.